 Here’s an easy one.
 Don’t drive if you have been drinking.
 Like most states, CT laws are designed to protect consumers and will come down hard if you get a DUI.
 Any time you are on the road, you can be asked to take a test to check your blood alcohol level.
 If it above .08, you are considered drunk.
 This figure drops to .02 if you are under 21.

 If you are guilty, it is classified as a criminal offense.
 Your vehicle will be immediately towed away and you will be transported to local police headquarters.
 Until you meet bail, you’ll stay in jail.
+The ramification on your auto insurance will be swift and severe.
+Expect a letter from your carrier and a significant increase in your rate.

 If your vehicle does not pass the safety inspection, you must pass a second one at an approved location.
 If the failed attempt occurs at a repairer or car dealer, then the second one can take place at that location.
 However, serial number and windows that are tinted must take place at an authorized location by the DMV here in Ct.